Taking the art of bio-magnetic

 Clinical Value of Mesuron's MagnetoCardioGraphy for Emergency Medicine - ER, ED and Chest Pain Units

-Mesuron’s MagnetoCardioGraph is the Ultimate Solution for
+Mesuron’s MagnetoCardioGraph is the only reasonable Solution for

-Acute Chest Pain Patients in Emergency Departments!
+Managing Acute Chest Pain Patients in Emergency Departments!

 Chest pain accounts for approximately 7 million annual visits to emergency departments (ED) in the United States, making chest pain the second most common complaint .